jhauberg/termlike/README.md

 Because Termlike does not operate on a grid of cells, it cannot take advantage of static elements that do not change from frame to frame (for example, the floor of a dungeon).

 Instead, Termlike will draw every frame from a blank slate, from the ground up, over and over.
 It has no concept of only drawing dirty or changed parts of the screen.
-This obviously comes at the cost of reduced performance when compared to traditional engines, but in return you get a lot of freedom.
+This obviously comes at the cost of reduced performance when compared to traditional roguelike engines, but in return you get a lot of freedom.

 *This is important to note, as both of these points may be dealbreakers for many roguelike developers.*